Guidelines for participants

 Every child entering gives YAEA one piece of artwork (and assigns to YAEA their copyright in it) along with a minimum entry donation of £2.50 per child as their contribution to helping raise money for Cancer Research UK.
 BACS is preferred with cheques or cash also gratefully received.

 This year’s theme is A Moment in Time.
 Ideas can run free, but prizes will only be awarded to those who are “on-theme”.
-Work must be artist’s own, no photographs please.
+Work must be artist’s own, no photographs or digital images please.

 Please put a YAEA 2020 Label with child’s name, year and school on the back of each entry with the arrow to indicate the top of the picture.
 Please can parents fill in their e-mail address, this will only be used to contact them in relation to Young Art East Anglia and will not be passed on or used for any other purpose.